Knowledge Hub

 What is a medical certificate?

-Issued after review of the information provided.
+Issued after the independent doctor reviews the information provided.

 Purpose-specific